 “You’ve said that a million times by now.
 Can’t you just find something to do and stop annoying me?”
 C.C. complained.

 “I can’t go into any cities since people would recognize me and there’s nothing to do out here!
-I’m even bored of chess since I beat you every time.
+I’m even bored with chess since I beat you every time.
 Nothing changes.
 I miss all the battles and strategies,” he complained.

 “Well, you’ll just have to hope another evil empire rises up soon,” she said.

-“Well I don't want that to happen too soon.
+“Well, I don't want that to happen too soon.
 The world hasn’t been at peace long enough yet,” he said.